De-identification: Applications

 Research into de-identification is driven mostly for protecting health information.
 Some libraries have adopted methods used in the healthcare industry to preserve their readers' privacy.

 In big data, de-identification is widely adopted by individuals and organizations.
 With the development of social media, e-commerce, and big data, de-identification is sometimes required and often used for data privacy when users' personal data are collected by companies or third-party organizations who will analyze it for their own personal usage.

 In smart cities, de-identification may be required to protect the privacy of residents, workers and visitors.
 Without strict regulation, de-identification may be difficult because sensors can still collect information without consent.

+Data De-identification

+PHI (Protected Health Information) can be present in various data and each format need specific techniques and tools for de-identify it: